 Because this is a blog and no one reads blogs anymore.
 Because I'm not on social media anymore.
-Because I don't know how to share intimacy with strangers, but also I'm not gonna hide this light under a bushel no
+Because I don't know how to share intimacy with strangers, and I'm not sure I want to, but also I'm not gonna hide this light under a bushel no

 The conditions were perfect.
 The camera allowed us 20 exposures.